snowplow/snowplowanalytics.com/_posts/2018-12-29-iglu-r11-released/index.md

 permalink: /blog/2019/01/03/iglu-r11-capul-de-bour-released/
 ---

-We are excited to announce the release of Iglu R11 Capul de bour, with long-awaited detailed linter messages and major improvements in Iglu Server and core libraries.
+We are excited to announce the release of Iglu R11 Capul de bour, with more helpful linter messages and improved functionality in both Iglu Server and the core libraries.

 1. [Improved linter messages](#linting)
 2. [Improvements to Iglu Server](#server-improvements)